 Device-to-cloud throughput is only one of the metrics you need to consider when designing an IoT solution.
-For more comprehensive information, see IoT Hub quotas and throttles.
+For more comprehensive information, see IoT Hub quotas and throttling.

 Identity registry operation throughput

-IoT Hub identity registry operations are not supposed to be run-time operations, as they are mostly related to device provisioning.
+IoT Hub identity registry operations aren't supposed to be run-time operations, as they're mostly related to device provisioning.

-For specific burst performance numbers, see IoT Hub quotas and throttles.
+For more information about specific burst performance numbers, see IoT Hub quotas and throttling.

-If you are approaching the allowed message limit on your IoT hub, you can use these steps to automatically scale to increment an IoT Hub unit in the same IoT Hub tier.
+If you're approaching the allowed message limit on your IoT hub, you can use these steps to automatically scale to increment an IoT Hub unit in the same IoT Hub tier.